Ivan Over Time

 By using a web scraper built in Python with FastAPI, you can:

-• Automate the process of fetching the latest exchange rates, from the website of Banco Central de Venezuela.
+• Automate the process of fetching the latest exchange rates from the Banco Central de Venezuela website.

 • Convert the scraped data into JSON format, which can be stored, transmitted, and processed by various applications and tools.